 COST - With the price of snowmobiles rising every year, cost is fast becoming a primary concern for riders.
-The base price for a stock 2008 Ski-Doo MX-Z 600 SDI is With modifications all included.
-Manufacturers Suggested Retail Price (MSRP) of the 2008 UICSC DI, totaled \$9989.
-This includes the price of donated chassis components totaling \$950.
-Chassis components that add to the MSRP, were justified by weight reduction, increased performance, and sponsor product awareness.
-The engine modifications total \$240, which includes the injectors, fuel pump, cylinder head, and catalytic converter.
-The final design is shown in Figure 11.
+The base price for a stock 2010 Ski-Doo MX-Z 600 E-tec is \$9699.
+With all modifications included, Manufacturer's Suggested Retail Price (MSRP) of the 2010 UICSC DI, totaled \$11,820.
+This includes the price of donated chassis components totaling \$568.
+Chassis components that add to the MSRP were justified by weight reduction, increased performance, and sponsor product awareness.
+The exhaust modifications total \$123, which includes a Helmholtz resonator and heat shielding.
+The drive train modifications totaled \$1309.